- Chart

 Weaknesses

-- Potential for high student debt burdens.
+- Potential for high student loan debt burden for graduates.

 Opportunities

-- Growing demand for skilled trades workers.
+- Growing demand for skilled trades professionals.

 - Expansion of online or hybrid learning models.